-- An inclusive community & supportive environment: NSCD aims to recruit students with the most potential.
-The diversity in our student body enriches the life of the school, feeding creativity and the cross-fertilisation of ideas.
-We are delighted to have students from different countries and cultures, of different ethnic and socio-economic backgrounds and abilities learning together.
-We continue to work really hard at NSCD to identify the barriers students may face which prevent them accessing training or make it difficult for them to participate once they are here.
-We make it our duty to accept an individual’s needs and make reasonable adjustments accordingly.
-35% of the student body have been able to disclose and seek support for a disability since coming to NSCD.
+The diversity in our student body enriches the life of the school, feeding creativity.
+We are delighted to have students from over 29 different countries, of different ethnic and socio-economic backgrounds learning together.
+We work hard to identify the barriers which prevent students from accessing or completing training, and to make adjustments based on an individual’s needs.
+35% of our student body has been able to disclose and seek support for a disability since joining NSCD.

-- World-class teaching and research: At NSCD we stimulate a lifelong thirst for knowledge and learning and encourage a curious, pioneering, innovative and independent attitude and an aspiration to achieve success.
-We are committed to developing dance artists of the future who will be able to shape the art form in all its possibilities.
-We do this through the currency of a curriculum and pedagogical approaches that are both informed and enhanced by research and development.
-Staff research focuses upon a variety of different research topics including teaching and learning, technology enhanced practice, performance, health & well-being and creative practice.
-Students work with staff on their projects as co-authors in the research process.
+At NSCD we encourage a curious, pioneering, innovative and independent attitude.
+We develop the dance artists of the future who go on to shape the art form, through a curriculum that is informed and enhanced by research and development.
+Staff research focuses on teaching and learning, technology-enhanced practice, performance, health & well-being and creative practice, and students work with staff on their projects as co-authors in the research process.

-- A rounded approach to your studies: The curriculum at NSCD is a ‘scaffolded curriculum’ of inter-related themes.
-These are technique and the physical body, creative practice, practice as research and performance in a variety of contexts.
-Modules enable students to be nurtured to be the very best and prepared for a portfolio career through performer, creator, teacher or producer.
-Through a blended approach to learning students are able to find connections to other arts forms.
-Ballet and Contemporary dance is re-envisaged through its relationship with other genres, screen dance, site-specific and other technologies.
-This helps prepare students for working on collaborative projects with other artists.
+NSCD boasts a ‘scaffolded curriculum’ of interrelated themes: technique and the physical body, creative practice, practice as research and performance in a variety of contexts.
+Modules prepare students for a portfolio career as a performer, creator, teacher and producer.
+Dance styles are re-envisaged through their relationship with other genres, screen dance, site-specific and other technologies.

-- Location, location, location: Leeds is the UK’s no. 1 city for dance outside London.
-It has the UK’s richest dance ecology with three dedicated dance buildings, two international touring companies, one of the first national dance agencies, the only government-funded dance conservatoire north of London, and many dance artists and companies.
-Leeds is also one of the UK’s most vibrant, student-friendly and fast growing cities in the UK.
-It has been voted the Best UK Student City by The Independent (2016) and the fifth Best European Destination by Lonely Planet (2017).
+Leeds has the UK’s richest dance ecology outside London, with three dedicated dance buildings, two international touring companies, one of the first national dance agencies, and the only conservative for dance north of London, us!
+It’s also one of the UK’s most vibrant, student-friendly cities, previously voted the Best UK Student City by The Independent and the fifth Best European Destination by Lonely Planet.